Shared and environment caches

 - LookupCache policy: No value is retrieved from the cache.

-- ResponseCache policy: The actual response from the target is returned and stored in cache until it expires or is invalidated.
+- ResponseCache policy: The actual response from the target is returned to the client, and the entry is stored in cache until it expires or is invalidated.

-- The message processing node receiving the request sends a request to invalidate the entry in L1 and L2 cache on all other nodes (including management servers).
+- The message processor receiving the request sends a broadcast to update or delete the entry in L1 cache on itself and all other message processors in all regions.

 Through configuration, you can manage some aspects of the cache.

 In a hosted environment*, where in-memory caches for all customer deployments are hosted across multiple shared message processors, each processor features an Apigee-configurable memory percentage threshold to ensure that caching does not consume all of the application's memory.
 As the threshold is crossed for a given message processor, cache entries are evicted from memory on a least-recently-used basis.
-Entries evicted from memory remain in the persistent level of the cache.
+Entries evicted from memory remain in L2 cache until they expire or are invalidated.

 - Persistent (L2) cache.
-There are no limits on the number of entries in the cache.
 Entries evicted from the in-memory cache remain in the persistent cache in keeping with configurable time-to-live settings.

 The following table lists settings you can use to optimize cache performance.
 You can specify values for these settings when you create a new environment cache, as described in Creating and editing an environment cache.